 For graphical configuration tool, you may first install Dconf Editor from Ubuntu Software (Gnome Software).

 Then, click top-left ‘Activities’, search for and launch the tool.

 Finally, navigate to “org/gnome/shell” in the configuration tool, and turn on the slider icon for “disable-extension-version-validation”.

 Install incompatible extension via Extension Manager:

 Since Ubuntu 22.04, user may simply press Ctrl+Alt+T on keyboard to open terminal.
 Then run command to install extension manager tool:

-sudo apt install chrome-gnome-shell
+sudo apt install gnome-shell-extension-manager